 1. Lines

 A line is a basic design element consisting of two connected points.
-In geometry, this element would be called a line segment, but in design, we just call it a line.
-Lines can be used on their own or to form other shapes, such as a circle, or combined together to form shapes like a square or triangle.
+In geometry this would be called a line segment, but in design we just call it a line.
+Lines can be used on their own, or to form other shapes such as a circle, or combined to form squares and triangles.

 In design, lines are often used as dividers or to outline something like an image.
-Lines can be straight, curved, wavy, thick, or thin.
-And in design, we sometimes use dotted or dashed lines to create a less visually impactful divider.
+They can be straight, curved, wavy, thick, or thin.
+Dotted or dashed lines create a less visually impactful divider.

 The purpose of lines

-Simple at first sight, lines play a vital role in establishing design composition and hierarchy.
-We use dividers — horizontal or vertical straight lines — to separate different content groups.
-Lines help direct users' attention toward specific information or focal points.
+Simple at first sight, lines play an important role in establishing design composition and hierarchy.
+Dividers, meaning horizontal or vertical straight lines, separate different content groups.
+Lines also help direct attention toward specific information or focal points.

-Take the design elements quiz to learn more about the usage of lines, dots, and planes in composition.
+Take the design elements quiz to learn more about using lines, dots, and planes in composition.

 2. Shapes